-Samsung Galaxy S20 FE review: The new flagship killer
+Samsung Galaxy S20 FE review: Still a true flagship killer

 This isn't the same flimsy plastic we saw on the Galaxy S5 years back.
 The S20 FE doesn't creak or give under pressure; it feels just as solid as the rest of the S20 lineup, thanks in no small part to the aluminum frame, and likely won't crack if dropped.
 With how many matte devices Samsung has released as of late, it's also easy to forget that the S20 series was entirely glossy — this is a very welcome change.

 I really love the color options on the S20 FE, too.
-In lieu of a physical briefing, Samsung sent over one of every color for photo purposes, which gave me a chance to really appreciate each shade without the guesswork of relying on heavily touched up photos.
+Instead of a physical briefing, Samsung sent over one of every color for photo purposes, which gave me a chance to really appreciate each shade without the guesswork of relying on heavily touched-up photos.
 The Cloud Mint is by far my favorite — it matches my guitar! — but they're all gorgeous, muted colors that add a fun element to the phone.

 Just like the on the Note 20, Samsung also ditched the curved glass on the front of the S20 FE, instead opting for a totally flat display that, while a bit less flashy, is a massive functional improvement if you ask me.
 This means slightly larger bezels around the perimeter of the screen, but in exchange, you'll experience zero accidental touches.
 Like the rest of the S20 series, the FE features a 120Hz refresh rate that makes every action on-screen feel buttery smooth.

-Note: This article was originally published in October 2020.
-It was updated in June 2021 with the following changes.